tengqm/website/content/en/docs/tasks/debug/debug-application/debug-running-pod.md

 ## Using `kubectl describe pod` to fetch details about pods

-For this example we'll use a Deployment to create two pods, similar to the earlier example.
+For this task we'll use a Deployment to create two pods.

 {{< codenew file="application/nginx-with-request.yaml" >}}